 Every applicant gets the opportunity to benefit only once under the assistance scheme.
+Accordingly, it has been possible to provide relief to over 500 families per year through this.

 5.6 Medical assistance

 This assistance scheme is implemented for the provision of relief for health and nutrition problems of the children of low income earning families.
 At the same time, assistance is provided for disabled children as well.
 Provision of necessary funds for applications received at Divisional Secretariat Division level is done here.